California Alternative Energy and Advanced Transportation Financing Authority

 flores family

-Through GoGreen Home, homeowners and renters can access more affordable loans for energy upgrades such as efficient HVAC systems, heat pumps, cool roofs, appliances, insulation and new windows (view the complete list of Eligible Energy Efficiency Measures, or EEEMs).
+Through GoGreen Home, homeowners and renters can access more affordable loans for energy upgrades such as bundled solar + battery storage, EV chargers, heat pump HVAC systems, appliances, insulation, new windows and more.
+View the complete list of Eligible Energy Measures, or EEMs.

 Borrowers can also use GoGreen Home financing for limited non-energy improvements like landscaping and remodeling.